 So that’s the why.
 Let’s talk about the how.

-As I said, making traditional pho is a long and tedious process because the broth is so high maintenance.
-But since we are using high quality, great flavor, pre-made broth, so much of the work, and the flavor, is already done for you.
 The rest of the process involves simmering the broth with some spices to round out the rest of the traditional pho broth flavor, then pouring the broth over cooked chicken and noodles (to make this low carb and Whole30, use zucchini, sweet potato, or parsnip noodles in place of rice noodles), and topping the whole thing with a variety of fresh, crisp herbs and vegetables, and a spicy drizzle of chili paste.

 Soup in summer?
 Don’t knock it ’til you try it!